prestonrl/d-n-d/content/Organizations/Blind Beholder.md

 An organization we keep running into

+Symbol is an eye with a scratched out iris

 [[Trevor]] and [[Aben]] are members

 Started as the C.I.A. like intelligence agency of [[Old Victoris]] while the [[Ember Guard]] was more of the usual police/guard force of the city